telepresenceio/telepresence/docs/howto/golang.md

                --run $GOPATH/bin/wuzz http://hello-world:8000/
 ```

+You can omit `-m vpn-tcp`, since it is the default proxying method, but keep in mind that Go programs will *not* work with `-m inject-tcp`.

 The `wuzz` UI will appear with the URL `http://hello-world:8000/`.
 Hit Enter and you should see the "Hello, World!" response from the Kubernetes service.
 You can also interact with the Kubernetes API - change the URL to `https://kubernetes/` (but typically you'll have problems with the custom certificate authority.)